mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 ## Solution

 Select a community leader which is experienced in the Open Source working model or similar community based working models, has the required soft-skills to act as a natural leader, inspire community members and has a good network within the company.
 Empower the community leader to dedicate 100 % of his time to community work and marketing.

-Such a community leader will embody the companies commitment to InnerSource.
+## Resulting Context

+A community leader with the properties described above will lend a face and embody the companies commitment to InnerSource.
+It will make it more likely that other associates in his network will follow his lead and contribute to InnerSource.
+Over time, he will be able to build up a stable core team of developers.

+## Known Instances

+Robert Bosch GmbH

 ## Status

 _Draft Pattern_

-## Author
+## Authors

-Georg Grütter (Robert Bosch GmbH), Diogo Fregonese (Robert Bosch GmbH)
+- Georg Grütter (Robert Bosch GmbH)
+- Diogo Fregonese (Robert Bosch GmbH)